List of Only Fools and Horses characters: Abdul Khan

+Lennox Gilbey

+Lennox Gilbey (Vas Blackwood), appears in the episode "The Longest Night", in which he steals several items from a supermarket and is detained by the head of security, Tom Clark (John Bardon) and taken to the office of the manager, Mr. Peterson (Max Harvey), where Del, Rodney and Albert are also being held on false accusations of shoplifting.
+Lennox pulls a gun and demands access to the safe which is meant to have £60,000 but which is also shut by a time lock that will not open until the next morning, which results in Lennox locking himself and everyone in the office until the next morning, mainly because his mother bought him a faulty watch from Del himself recently.
+During the night, he boasts that he is a wanted criminal known as the "Shadow", but the next morning he reveals his real name to Del after recognising him as the man who used to sell his mother shoes and who knew Del as a little boy.
+Lennox reveals his hard upbringing to Del and admits that he is not a known criminal and is actually committing the robbery with Peterson and Clark to resolve their financial issues.
+Del convinces Lennox to give the plan up before he is arrested and agrees to stay quiet as long as Peterson employs Lennox as a security guard and pays them £1000 compensation.

 Lady Victoria Marsham-Hales

-Lady Victoria "Vicky" Marsham-Hales (Sarah Duncan) is a one-off girlfriend of Rodney's in the 1986 Christmas Special, A Royal Flush.
-The only daughter of a wealthy and prominent duke, Rodney meets her in the market one day whilst she is (unsuccessfully) trying to sell her artwork.
+Lady Victoria "Vicky" Marsham-Hales (Sarah Duncan) is a brief girlfriend of Rodney's in the 1986 Christmas Special, A Royal Flush.
+The only daughter of a wealthy and prominent duke, Rodney meets her in the market one day whilst she is unsuccessfully trying to sell her artwork.
 They become close friends and eventually date.
 Del Boy is immediately interested in Vicky's wealth and breeding and sees Rodney's relationship as a way of making them both millionaires, and despite Rodney's firm protests, repeatedly meddles in the relationship with disastrous results.
 He finally destroys all chances of Rodney and Vicky being together after inviting himself to dinner at the home of Vicky's father, and getting drunk and obnoxious, insulting the guests and humiliating Rodney.
 The furious duke throws the Trotters out of his home, and Rodney and Vicky sadly realise that it would be better not to see each other anymore.
 Unbeknownst to Rodney, Del earlier had told the duke to bribe Rodney with £1,000 to get out of Vicky's life, but a pained Rodney turned it down, angering Del.